Profile

 About Me:

 I live near Cardiff, I speak French and I love to climb!
 I decode DNA for a living.
 But I also go climbing indoors every week and love to climb outside in the summer.
-I always want to travel and been to many countries like Japan, Canada, Hungary, Costa Rica and Croatia.
+I love to travel and have been to many countries like Japan, Canada, Hungary, Costa Rica and Croatia.

 -